History Park

 Brief Park History

-The Park is ideally located along Clear Creek in downtown Golden.
+Formerly called Clear Creek History Park, Golden History Park is located along Clear Creek in downtown Golden.
 Our outdoor setting re-creates the look and feel of a late 1800s mountain ranch complete with gardens, a working blacksmith shop, schoolhouse and chicken coop (chickens included).

 Thomas Pearce Sr and Henrietta Pearce.
 Golden History Museum & Park, City of Golden Collection